metaspartan/kronos/README.md

 --------

 -----This list needs some updating soon...
-- Send and Receive D, BTC, ETH, and ARI in Core Mode (Multi Crypto Wallets)
+- Send and Receive D, BTC, ETH, BSC, USDT, BUSD, and FTM in Core Mode (Multi Crypto Wallets)
 - Decentralized Chat with private encrypted messaging
 - Core Mode and Advanced Mode
 - Send and Receive D